kaizen-ai/kaizenflow/documentation/general/code_style.md

     noun or type
   - Type hinting makes the `:type ...` redundant and you should use only type hinting
+  - As a result, an example of a function definition is:

+    ```python
+    def my_function(param1: str) -> str:
+        """
+        A short description of what the function does.

+        A longer description with a more detailed explanation.

+        :param param1: this is a first param
+        :return: this is a description of what is returned
+        """
+    ```

 - More examples of and discussions on python docstrings are [here](https://stackoverflow.com/questions/3898572)